samiksengupta/laravel-admin/README.md

 php artisan admin:install --force
 ```

+Note: You may want to use the `--force` comamnd when publishing the default seeder files from this pacakge to your project as the `database/seeders/DatabaseSeeder` will need to be overwritten when setting up for the first time.

 #### Default Roles and Users

 By Default, Laravel Admin installs two Roles `Dev` and `Admin`.
 Dev is an unrestricted Role and ignores all permission settings (can access everything).
 Admin is given most administrative permissions not involving some super-level permissions that manages Admin Panel critical data such as deleting Settings and running Commands.
 Dev can grant Admin any permissions if they want and Admin can pass on whatever permission they have to any other new Roles that are created afterwards.